 Closest Metro stations to Right Bank beaches: Pont Neuf, Pont Marie, Sully-Morland

-The Left Bank beach, formerly called Berges des Seine, is where to go for games, activities, art displays, a climbing wall, lively restaurants and bars, and dancing by the water.
+The Left Bank beach, sometimes called Les Berges des Seine, is where to go for games, activities, art displays, a climbing wall, lively restaurants and bars, and dancing by the water (although dancing also takes place on the Right Bank).

 You'll find many kids' activities here as well, plus wide paths for running, biking, and skateboarding.